Improve the energy efficiency of your home with attic insulation from Olneya Construction and Roofing.

 It is these air pockets — not the glass fibers — that slow the movement of heat out of your home when you’re trying to stay warm in winter.
 In summer, they slow heat from entering your living spaces when you’re trying to stay cool.
 Insulation that has become saturated and compressed will never regain its full effectiveness, costing you hundreds of dollars in unnecessarily high energy bills annually.

 When insulation, framing, roof decking and other surfaces stay wet for more than a few days, you can also expect mold and mildew to grow – the microscopic spores of which can cause respiratory irritation and illness for those living in the rooms below.
 Left unchecked long enough, wood may begin to rot, causing structural damage that’s expensive to repair.

 Ask your Olneya Construction and Roofing technician about replacement insulation that will remain unaffected by moisture should future leaks or condensation occur.

 Condensation where warm moist air meets cold surfaces, such as the underside of a roof deck.

 Unvented bathroom and kitchen vents that terminate in the attic.
 These vents can deliver tremendous amount of moisture into the attic, where it can condense and damage existing insulation.

 Roof leaks.
 If your roof is leaking or was damaged during a storm, there is a good chance water is getting into your insulation and rendering it ineffective.
-Contact Olneya Restoration Group, LLC to have the leak repaired and to learn more about our other roofing solutions in Missouri and Illinois.
+Contact Olneya Construction and Roofing, LLC to have the leak repaired and to learn more about our other roofing solutions in Missouri and Illinois.